Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Market Segmentation:**
 - Division of the total market for a product into smaller segments
-- This is usually done according to certain characteristics of customers
+- This is usually done according to certain characteristics of customers:
+	- Demographic
+	- Geographic
+	- Psychographic
+	- Behavioural
+-